-In addition to being a good way to achieve your goal of increased visibility online and more followers of your research, sharing your presentations is a showcase of you as a speaker.
-It allows organizers of conferences to assess your skills and may convince them to invite you to future opportunities to present your work.
-To better your chances, use keywords in your descriptions to ensure that your slides pop up in the relevant searches.
+In addition to being a good way to increase visibility and followers online, sharing your presentations is a showcase of you as a speaker.
+It allows organizers of conferences to assess your skills.
+This may just convince them to invite you to future opportunities to present your work.
+To improve your odds, use keywords in your descriptions to ensure that your slides pop up in the relevant searches.

 Since you’ve just updated your LinkedIn profile and already have a Google Scholar account, setting this up is a piece of cake: SlideShare is part of LinkedIn and YouTube is owned by Google.
 You only need to fill out some new account details.

 5 Join some scientific networking websites